lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 * Chrome 11+, Firefox 7+, Opera 9+    on Mac OsX, Windows and Linux
 * Safari 5+    on Mac OsX
 * IE7+    on Windows (via Adobe Flash player)

+with the Plus version you'll get:

+     Remove the water-mark from the video.
+     Activate all the advanced features:
+			 Fallback image url
+			 Set the opacity
+			 Set the quality
+			 Set the aspect ratio
+			 Set the seconds the video should start at
+			 Set the seconds the video should end at
+			 Show the control bar
+			 Choose the full screen behavior
+			 Set the audio volume
+			 Choose if the video should start mute or not Choose if the video should loop
+			 Add the raster image
+			 Track the video views on Google Analytics
+			 Choose if the player should pause if the windows blur Activate the short-code editor that let you add any YTPlayer video on any page of your site.
+     Use the YTPlayer to display a clean Youtube video player (via short-code).
+     Set the YTPlayer as background of any element of your page (via short-code).

 == Installation ==